Senate adjourns until September without advancing voting rights legislation

 “Let there be no mistake about what is going on here,” Senate Majority Leader Charles E. Schumer (D-N.Y.) said after a brief 4 a.m. debate.
-“We have reached a point in this chamber where Republicans appear to oppose any measure — any measure, no matter how common-sense — to protect voting rights and strengthen our democracy.”
+“We have reached a point in this chamber where Republicans appear to oppose any measure — any measure, no matter how common sense — to protect voting rights and strengthen our democracy.”

-But the path to enactment of federal voting standards appears no clearer now than it did in June, when Republican senators blocked consideration of a sweeping elections, ethics and campaign finance legislation known as the For The People Act.
+But the path to enactment of federal voting standards appears no clearer now than it did in June, when Republican senators blocked consideration of sweeping elections, ethics and campaign finance legislation known as the For the People Act.

 Speaking on the Senate floor Wednesday, Minority Leader Mitch McConnell (R-Ky.) called the legislation a “ridiculous, go-nowhere bill” written to advantage Democrats over Republicans.
 Democrats, he said, should expect no different result in the future.